Center Head / Conservation Ecology Center

 Karanth, K. U., Gopalaswamy, Arjun M., Karanth, Krithi K., Goodrich, John, Seidensticker, John and Robinson, John G. Sinks as saviors: Why flawed inference cannot assist tiger recovery, Proceedings of the National Academy of Sciences of the United States of America, 110 (2) E110-E110.
 2013.

 Sharma, Sandeep, Dutta, Trishna, Maldonado, Jesús E., Wood, Thomas C., Panwar, Hemendra Singh and Seidensticker, John.
-Spatial genetic analysis reveals high connectivity of tiger (Panthera tigris) populations in the Satpura–Maikal landscape of Central India, Ecology and Evolution, 3 (1) 48-60.
+Forest corridors maintain historical gene flow in a tiger metapopulation in the highlands of central India, Proceedings of the Royal Society B: Biological Sciences, 280 (1767) .
 2013.